• Skip to primary navigation

 Shredded zucchini mixed with applesauce and honey.

-Shred zucchini (no need to peel) on the side of a box grater.
+Shred zucchini (no need to peel, but wash the outside).
+I find it easiest to use a box grater to shred the zucchini, but you can also use afood processor.
 Mix in applesauce, honey and vanilla.

 Ground flax, chopped walnuts, cinnamon, chocolate chips, flour and baking soda in a glass bowl.